halldorel/lunga/events/13-07-opening-soirée.md

 WHEN : 13.07 at 21:00

-WHERE : Láran
+WHERE : KAFFI LÁRA

-DJ's : TBA
+DJ's : EAR DOCTOR + OB1 + SAKANA